revagomes/website/designs/blog/18-deployment.md

 ### Setting up Heroku

 1. Follow the invitation link in the invitation email you received from Heroku.
-Supply your email address and password in the invitation page.
+Create a password in the invitation page.

-1. Install the heroku gem version 2.4.2 on your development machine.
+1. Install the heroku gem on your development machine.

-    <code><pre>gem install heroku -v 2.4.2</pre></code>
+    <code><pre>gem install heroku</pre></code>

 1. Configure your heroku login credentials, using the same email and password you supplied in step 1.
 Answer yes when prompted to use your existing ssh key.